MORE CASE STUDIES

-The world's first recyclable, 100% PET-free paper bottle
+The world's first truly recyclable paper bottle

 Pilot Lite and Diageo collaborated to establish Pulpex, a sustainable packaging technology company that has developed a patented, first-of-its-kind, single-mould paper bottle that is being adopted for use by its global CPG partners.